tari-labs/tari-university/src/layer2scaling/more-landscape/landscape-update.md

 <p align="center"><img src="./sources/TumbleBitOverview.png" width="600" /></p>

 TumbleBit combines off-chain cryptographic computations with standard on-chain Bitcoin scripting functionalities to realize smart contracts [[11]] that are not dependent on Segwit.
-The most important Bitcoin functionality used here includes hashing conditions, signing conditions, conditional execution, 2-of-2 multi-signatures, and timelocking. [[2]]
+The most important Bitcoin functionality used here includes hashing conditions, signing conditions, conditional execution, 2-of-2 multi-signatures and timelocking. [[2]]

 #### Who does it?

 The Boston University provided a proof-of-concept and reference implementation alongside the white paper [[4]].
-NTumbleBit [[5]] is being developed as a C# production implementation of the TumbleBit protocol that at the time of writing (February 2019) was being deployed by Stratis with its Breeze implementation [[6]], at alpha/experimental release level in testnet.
+NTumbleBit [[5]] is being developed as a C# production implementation of the TumbleBit protocol that at the time of writing (July 2018) was being deployed by Stratis with its Breeze implementation [[6]], at alpha/experimental release level in testnet.

 *"NTumbleBit will be a cross-platform framework, server and client for the TumbleBit payment scheme.
 TumbleBit is separated into two modes, tumbler mode and payment hub mode.
 The tumbler mode improves transaction fungibility and offers risk free unlinkable transactions.
 Payment hub mode is a way of making off-chain payments possible without requiring implementations like Segwit or the lightning network."* [[3]]